 I began playing on a slow pitch team and met some good folks.
 One of them was Stevie.
 Steve was a lumberjack up in Tofino.
 He was also an avid mountain biker.
 He and his buddy and I would go on mountain biking day trips to Denman and Hornby Islands.
 Challenging trails but extremely fun too.
 Stevie taught me all about mountain biking.
 I entered a 75 k race over a hill on a logging road.
 It was a sweaty experience and my ass was sore for days.

 Suddenly, it was time to go East for training in logistics.

 I bought a new little car: a 1988 Chevrolet Sprint, 3 cylinder.
 I began the journey across Canada, stopping each night in a flea-bitten crap motel advertising colour tv, my ass sore and my eyes glazed over from the miles and miles of the day.

-It took me six days to arrive in London, Ontario at my eldest sister Eva’s house.
+It took me to arrive in London, Ontario at my eldest sister Eva’s house.
 I scared the living be-jesus out of her walking into the house unannounced and finding her concentrating on something with her back to me.
 She was so happy to see me, jumping up and down, screaming, crying and hugging me.
 No kidding.
 We take our greetings seriously.
 She wanted to know how long I could stay.
 I told her about heading to Borden for a course the next day.
 I could stay only one night.
 It was a nice time and we caught up on all the news.
 I saw her again on various weekends and usually with a friend.

 It was a couple of hours drive to Base Borden where I started my clearing in process: getting the key to my barrack room mainly.
 Classes started the very next morning for the Basic Logistics Officers Course.